 A conversation before the screening

-The screening will be preceded by a roundtable discussion offering a space for collective reflection on some of the themes raised by the film: sea level rise, climate change, species interdependence, community adaptation to transformation, and the value of cooperation.
+The screening of Flow will be preceded by a round table discussion that will serve as a space for collective reflection on some of the issues raised by the film: the collapse of ecosystems, cooperation between species, and the adaptation of communities to new scenarios.

 Cinema for all audiences

-In line with CSIC’s commitment to inclusive science, the event will include live accessible subtitles, sign language interpretation, audio description, and a hearing loop for people with functional diversity.
-The venue is also free of architectural barriers.
+In line with the CSIC's commitment to inclusive science, the session will feature live, accessible subtitling, sign language interpreters, audio description, and a magnetic loop for people with diverse functional needs.
+Additionally, the venue is barrier-free in terms of architecture.
+If you require any of these accessibility services, please write in advance to csicdecine@csic.es

 Doors will open at 6:30 p.m. and close at 7:00 p.m.
-The roundtable will be followed by the screening of the film around 7:45 p.m.
-Capacity is limited to 120 people, and admission will be on a first-come, first-served basis.
-Entry is free but requires prior reservation.
-If seats remain available 10 minutes before the start, access will be granted without a reservation.
+After the meeting, at around 7:45 p.m., the film will begin.
+Capacity is limited to 120 people and seats will be allocated on a first-come, first-served basis upon registration.
+If seats are still available 10 minutes before the start of each session, people without reservations will be allowed to enter.

 About CSIC de Cine